How to buy a second-hand or used car in Singapore

 Although cheaper, the lower price of a used car also usually means higher interest rates, while its age also translates into more frequent and possibly more expensive repairs.
 Factor these costs into your purchasing decision – in some cases, a second-hand car isn’t exactly better than getting a new one.
 Buyer beware!

-**Based on sales listings as of March 2020.
+**Based on car listings and COE prices as of February 2023.

 3. Do your research

 Car forums are a great place to start your research – you will be able to get the lowdown on the general car-owning experience, along with common issues faced by existing owners.
 From annoying squeaking and rumbling to potentially fatal braking issues, pay extra attention to these when you perform your examination on a second-hand car.

-Also, popular, mainstream cars like the omnipresent Honda Vezel and Toyota Corolla would also be much cheaper to repair compared to fancy unicorns like a Lamborghini.
+Also keep in mind that popular, mainstream cars like the omnipresent Honda Vezel and Toyota Corolla would also be much cheaper to repair compared to fancy unicorns like a Lamborghini or Ferrari.

 4. Look for deals

-As with all online marketplaces, car sellers can be shady – it would be best to consult an experienced car owner if you choose to take this route.
+As with all online marketplaces, car sellers who are direct owners can be shady – it would be best to consult an experienced car owner if you choose to take this route.

 Image adapted from: Carousell Motors